neppedcord/shizuma/README.md

 # Shizuma

-This is a open-source discord project
+This is a open-source discord bot project